bloomreach/experience-react-sdk/packages/sdk/README.md

 # BloomReach Experience SDK for React

+> The BloomReach Experience SDK for React works only with [Bloomreach Experience](https://www.bloomreach.com/en/products/experience-manager) version 13 and below.
+Please use [@bloomreach/react-sdk](https://www.npmjs.com/package/@bloomreach/react-sdk) with all the latest versions of Bloomreach Experience.

 SDK for powering content and components in React applications by [BloomReach Experience](https://www.bloomreach.com/en/products/experience).
 This library makes integrating a React app with BloomReach Experience a breeze.
 It supports both client-side- and server-side rendered/isomorphic React apps.